matthias-reis/carda-gatsby/content/articles/2020/10/heavybird-interview-en.md

 title: Heavybird
 subTitle: '"Instruments Are Like Family Members"'
 seoTitle: Heavybird Founder Glenn Adams – "Instruments Are Like Family Members"
 description: Do you know Heavybird?
 Evan Glenn Adams is the man behind this name.
 He is the picture book example of a multi-instrumentalist.
 The creative musician from Woodstock, New York masters numerous instruments – in a virtuoso manner.
 He also works as a sound engineer and is involved in various music projects.
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2020-10-heavybird-evan-glenn-adams-1-l-jpeg-imagine-283848_786257_1440_1080/640.webp
-copyrigt: Heavybird
+copyright: Heavybird
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2020-10-heavybird-evan-glenn-adams-fb-png-l-jpg-imagine-283848_6d5a50_1440_754/640.webp
 labels:
   - Ambient